 Winter - Skiing

-In winter, downhill and cross country skis can be hired from the sports/ski shop in the village or at the foot of the slopes.
-Equipment can be stored at the ski centre or at the cabin
+In winter, downhill and cross country skis can be hired from the sports/ski shops in the village or at the Y1 downhill ski centre.
+Equipment can be stored at the ski centre or at the cabin.

 The ski bus stops about 200metres from the cabin and takes just 10-15minutes to the slopes.
 More information and timetables here